Yuma County Narcotics Task Force

 History of the YCNTF

-The Yuma County Narcotics Task Force is a continuing Apprehension Task Force originally established in 1987 as the Southwest Border Alliance.
+The Yuma County Narcotics Task Force is a continuing Task Force originally established in 1987 as the Southwest Border Alliance.
 The lead agency is the Yuma County Sheriff's Office.
-In addition, the Army National Guard, San Luis Police Department, Somerton Police Department, U.S Border Patrol, U.S Drug Enforcement Administration, U.S. Immigration & Customs Enforcement, and the Yuma County Attorneys Office all have full-time assigned personnel.
+In addition, the San Luis Police Department, Somerton Police Department, U.S Border Patrol, U.S Drug Enforcement Administration, U.S. Homeland Security Investigations, and the Yuma County Attorneys Office all have full-time assigned personnel.

 The Yuma County Narcotics Task Force addresses the specific goals and needs for the investigation of narcotics violations in southwest Arizona.
 The Task Force utilizes a multi-faceted approach to address the narcotics problem within local municipalities, Yuma County, the State of Arizona, as well as the nation.
 The multi-faceted consists of: